dtamayo-nlp/Nemo_inference/README.md

 # Installation for Inference in HF
-To perform inference in HF in the model GPT-2B-001_bf16_tp1.nemo you will need to create the following environment:
+To perform inference from the Huggingface converted version of the model GPT-2B-001_bf16_tp1.nemo, you might need to create the following environment:

 - `python3.9 -m venv env_infer`
 - `source env_infer/bin/activate`